Poison Ivy Cures: How To Stop the Itch (2026 Guide)

 If butterflies land there, don’t put your hand there.

-Here are some natural remedies for poison ivy—if you are unlucky enough to come in contact with it—that will help reduce the itching and pain.
-Before trying any of these remedies, be sure to first wash the area thoroughly with soap and hot water, using a washcloth.
-Rinse and repeat at least three times to ensure that all of the poison is gone.
-Urushiol, the substance in poison ivy that makes you itchy, is a sticky oil that is hard to wash away.
+Here are the natural poison ivy cures readers have written in about over the years.
+Folks have used these long before drugstore aisles existed, and a few have decent science behind them.
+Before trying any of these remedies, first wash the area thoroughly with soap and cool water, using a washcloth.
+Rinse and repeat at least three times to ensure the urushiol is gone.
+Urushiol, the sticky oil in poison ivy that makes you itchy, is hard to wash away.
 Make certain to wash all clothes, and anything else that came into contact with the plant, too.

 - Witch hazel applied to the affected area can soothe the itching.